M0onzyz/swagging-post-BLOOKET/README.md

 7. click save and there you go

-if you want to use the inspect comsole thing
+if you want to use the inspect console thing
 1. go to cheats 2
 2. copy the code
 3. go into a blooket game
-4. shift+ctrl+i or right click then inspect the concole the paste the code hit enter and there you go
+4. shift+ctrl+i or right click then paste the code hit enter and there you go